 America spends about 1 percent of its GDP on police, which puts it in the middle tier of democratic countries.
 The Scandinavians spend relatively less and are safer.
 France, Spain and the United Kingdom spend relatively more and are safer.

 So the issue is not spending per se, but how the money is spent.

 Roughly two-thirds of police spending is for payroll.

 The average police salary in the OECD is $64,800, or 1.5 times GDP per capita.
 Australia, Canada and Western European countries pay their police officers more and have lower crime.
 Central and Eastern European countries pay their officers less and have higher crime.

 Nine of the ten highest-paying states are governed by Democrats.
 (The exception is Alaska.)
-The ten lowest-paying states are all governed by Republicans.
-Those are also among the most violent states.
+The ten lowest-paying states are governed by Republicans.
+Those are also among the most violent.

 The correlation between police spending and safety is imprecise, but the countries and states that undertrain and underpay their police, and spend more on repression than prevention, tend to have more police violence and higher crime.
 Those that train and pay their police well, and adequately fund (mental) health and social services, tend to have lower police violence and lower crime.